J-Haze/Forum-App/README.md

 * Users with admin access can upload new products to the site, using the Upload Product Page
 * Shoppers can easily view their purchase history
 * Demo Page displays a clothing store, but can easily be adapted to any type of product
+* bcryptjs: Hashes passwords in order to safely secure user data

 ### Built With: ###